Alexwagner1990/EventTrackerProject/README.md

 ### How to Use This Project

 This project can be run by running the TournamentREST project as a Spring Boot app.
 Once the app runs successfully, the data can be accessed via Postman from localhost8080/api/tournament/{controller route here}.
 The app uses MySQL with some test data - this can be accessed using the MySQL credentials tournamentplayer (user) and tournament(password).
-The app can also be run on the AWS server, with the address http://13.58.147.59:8080 (TBD)
+The app can also be run on the AWS server, with the address http://13.58.147.59:8080/EventTracker

 The user can find a tournament by id with the path /api/tournament/{id of tournament} (GET request) - On the front end this will be used when selecting form the search by keyword results.